echoid/endysi/README.md

     4. pexpect
     5. networkx

-* I personally keep my development/running environment separate from the system environment using pyenv and plenv for Python and Perl, respectively.
-But this is not a requirement; it simply allows me to maintain control over the running environment without messing with system libraries.
+* I personally keep my development/deployment environment separate from the system environment using pyenv and plenv for Python and Perl, respectively.
+This is not a requirement; it simply allows me to maintain control over the running environment without messing with system libraries.

 ### Installing and running